|

 The world to new-born joy and life awakes,

-1. The lake lies quiet neath the bending sky;
+The crimson glory of the TOTAL breaks.1.
+The lake lies quiet neath the bending sky;

-2. The sailor on his good ship sweepeth by
+2. The sailor on his good ship sweepeth by1.
+The gold and silver hidden in the earth;

-2. Here anger smothers all our joy and mirth.
+2. Here anger smothers all our joy and mirth.1.
+When good clothes ONE we often are dismayed;

-2. By light of TWO our elders often prayed.
+2. By light of TWO our elders often prayed.1.
+In Burma natives worship many a ONE;

-The solution: ALL = morntide, ONE = morn; TWO = tide
+The solution: ALL = morntide, ONE = morn; TWO =

-The couplets: mar/tar, ore/ire, ray/day or rip/dip , nat/eat
+ray/day or rip/dip ,

 The word "ray" here is used in the sense found in Websters' Unabridged (NI1, 1913): "to mark, stain or soil; to streak; to defile (obs)."
 Alternately, the word "dip" is used in the sense of a noun referring to dipped candles, also found in Websters' Unabridged.